 I’m mad at autism and I’m mad at cancer and I’m mad that a mama who is trying so hard and giving so much is suffering like this.

-Please tell everyone you know that autism is your problem too, whether your kid is on the spectrum or not.
+Please do something.
+We can’t help everyone but we can help!
+Please send a donation to someone like my friend Sean, who is struggling with cancer.
+Please tell everyone you know that autism is your problem too, whether your kid is on the autism spectrum or not.

 That we can no longer allow businesses and for-profit medicine to dictate the health of our children.

 My four year old—that same one who was born so healthy nearly five years ago—just woke up.
 Her small blond head is leaning against my left shoulder.